lightpoichich/baserow/docs/patterns/jobs.md

 Additionally there's a job cleanup task that is independent but also supplementary.

-Because Baserow deployment can run different parts (backend, frontend, celery workers) in separate containers.
-Those containers need to communicate, and thus they use different communication channels to pass messages/data.
-The communication may be synchronous or asynchronous depending on a specific path.
+Note that Baserow deployment contains several different elements (backend, frontend, celery workers) that need to communicate internally.
+They use different communication channels to pass messages/data.
+While specific paths of communication can be synchronous, overall process is asynchronous in the context of a whole system.

 ### Job creation and execution